-It is important to be very clear and concise in your response, ideally you will not exceed one page per selection criteria.
+It is important to be very clear and concise in your response, ideally you will not exceed the equivalent of one A4 page per selection criteria.

 When using the S.T.A.R. method it may be useful to incorporate the below: